9.00am Welcome: Pro-Vice Chancellor Research

 E. Ivanov (UWA): Next generation parametric transducer for Niobe

-J. Munch (Adelaide): High power lasers for Laser Interferometer Gravitational Wave
+J. Munch (Adelaide): High power lasers for Laser Interferometer Gravitational Wave Detectors

 Prof. Van Hieu (Vietnam): Title to be confirmed